dimeji268/Park-n-Ride/README.md

 ![](Customers_image.jpg)

-It analyse the Customer's Spending pattern,the Demography as well as the Yearly Order Trend.
+It analyses the Customer's Spending pattern,the Demography as well as the Yearly Order Trend.
 Eight (8) Insights were generated namely:
 -  Number of Customers
 -  Number of Order
 -  Highest Spender